Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Conclusion

 In addition, we compare the predictive performance of LSTM-based models and logistic-regression baselines across multiple combinations of flare lists (\texttt{Science-Quality} and \texttt{SWPC-FTP}) and SHARP data (DEF-SHARPs and NRT-SHARPs).
-Our results highlight several important conclusions: \begin{enumerate} \item The \texttt{Science-Quality} flare list does not yield notable improvements in forecasting skill, particularly during solar minimum.
-This may be explained by information loss: only about 72\% of Science-Quality flares can be assigned a valid active region number and thus incorporated into model training. \item NRT-SHARPs introduce substantially greater variability in model skill scores, likely resulting from reduced data quality and a smaller effective training sample. \item The impact of data products is strongly solar-cycle dependent.
-Holding other factors fixed, the operational \texttt{SWPC-FTP} labels improve model performance during solar minimum but degrade performance during solar maximum; NRT-SHARPs exhibit a similar pattern. \item Although the more sophisticated LSTM models do not consistently outperform logistic regression, they produce more stable results across forecasting windows and data product combinations, indicating robustness to label and predictor variations. \end{enumerate}
+Our analysis results in the following conclusions. \begin{enumerate} \item The \texttt{Science-Quality} flare list does not yield notable improvements in forecasting skill, particularly during solar minimum.
+This may be explained by information loss: only about 72\% of Science-Quality flares can be assigned a valid active region number and thus incorporated into model training. \item Near-real-time SHARPs, as compared with definitive SHARPs, introduce substantially greater variability in model skill scores, likely resulting from reduced data quality and a smaller effective training sample. \item The impact of data products is strongly solar-cycle dependent.
+Holding other factors fixed, the operational \texttt{SWPC-FTP} labels improve model performance during solar minimum but generally degrade performance during solar maximum.
+The NRT-SHARPs and DEF-SHARPs comparison exhibits a similar pattern. \item Although the more sophisticated LSTM models do not consistently outperform logistic regression, they produce more stable results across forecasting windows and data product combinations, indicating robustness to label and predictor variations. \end{enumerate}

-By clarifying the strengths and limitations of each product and quantifying their effects on predictive performance, we hope to help researchers in selecting appropriate datasets and to improve the comparability and interpretability of data-driven flare-forecasting studies.
+By clarifying the strengths and limitations of each product and quantifying their effects on predictive performance, we aim to help researchers select appropriate datasets and to improve the comparability and interpretability of data-driven flare-forecasting studies.